 Should I Be a Clinical or Counseling Psychologist?

 The American Psychological Association (APA) accredits doctoral programs in clinical, counseling, and school psychology, as well as internships and postdoctoral residency programs.
 Accreditation demonstrates that the program has satisfied the Standards of Accreditation in Health Service Psychology (SoA) and that graduates are competent in providing psychological services to the public (https://accreditation.apa.org/why-accreditation-matters).
 Also, some licensing boards require candidates to have graduated from an APA-accredited doctoral program, so ensuring that you select an APA-accredited graduate program has multiple benefits following graduation.
 All APA-accredited doctoral programs have been found to be consistent with the Standards of Accreditation; however, each program has aims that are unique and define the training goals for their graduates.

 Your choice of graduate psychology program will depend on your interests as a licensed psychologist or mental health professional.
 Are you interested in studying psychopathology and working with patients with serious psychological and mental health disorders?
 Or are you more interested in providing emotional and vocational support for a healthier population base?

-Whatever your career preference, a doctoral program in either clinical psychology or counseling psychology will serve you well.
+Whatever your career preference, a doctoral program in either clinical psychology or counseling psychology can serve you well.
 In fact, a peer-reviewed study of counseling and clinical psychology programs around the country found a significant number of similarities between the two types of programs, and noted it was more important to select a doctoral program that offered specialized concentrations and faculty whose interests align with yours (Morgan & Cohen, 2008).

 No matter where your career interests lie, Alliant International University’s California School of Professional Psychology (CSPP) can help you on your way.
 We offer Doctorate in Clinical Psychology degree programs at a number of campus locations throughout California.
 Each program also offers hands-on experience and a wide range of emphasis areas to further specialize your studies and guide your future career after graduation.